anotherWave/incubator-wave/client/web/README.md

-# Apache Wave Website
+# Apache Wave Web Client

-This is the home of the Apache Wave website.
-The website is made with Middleman and .... (blurb)
+This is the home of the Apache Wave web client.

 ## Dev Install

-list instructions on how to install pre requirements for the website
+list instructions on how to install pre requirements for the web client.

 ## Build Tasks

-what bazel commands to run to build, run, test the website
+what bazel commands to run to build, run, test the web client.

 ## More Info